Temples of Jaipur Half-Day Tour - Photo 1

 You'll be picked up from your hotel in Jaipur in the morning to start exploring the most important temples in the Rajasthani capital.

-Your first stop will be Galtaji, an ancient Hindu pilgrimage site located over 6 miles from Jaipur city centre.
-The complex includes temples and water tanks filled by sacred springs.
-The Hanuman temple, also known as the Monkey Temple, is home to many monkeys.
-Climbing to the hilltop shrines offers views over Jaipur.
+Your first stop will be Galtaji, an ancient Hindu pilgrimage site built into the Aravalli Hills, over 6 miles from Jaipur city centre.
+This complex includes several temples and water tanks, filled by sacred springs, where pilgrims perform purification rituals.
+The Hanuman temple, known as the Monkey Temple, is home to friendly monkeys.
+The hilltop shrines offer spectacular views over Jaipur.

-Next, you will visit Jahat Shiromani, near Amber Fort, constructed by Queen Kanakwati in the late 16th century in memory of her son.
-You will then proceed to Kale Hanuman Ji and Govind Dev Ji.
+After Galtaji, you'll proceed to Jahat Shiromani, not far from Amber Fort.
+This Hindu temple was built by Queen Kanakwati in the late 16th century in memory of her son Jagat Singh.
+You will then visit Kale Hanuman Ji and Govind Dev Ji.

-Your tour continues with a visit to Birla Mandir, located on Moti Dungari hill.
-This Hindu sanctuary is surrounded by gardens and features white marble architecture symbolizing different aspects of the religion.
+The next visit is to Birla Mandir, located at Moti Dungari hill.
+This beautiful sanctuary is surrounded by gardens.
+Learn about the symbolism of the temple's three domes.

 Important information